URL path: Index page // Tungsten (W)

 How Can Tungsten Affect Health?

-Tungsten compounds in large doses cause respiratory problems and behavior change in animals.
+In large doses, Tungsten compounds cause respiratory problems and behavior changes in animals.
 However, it is not likely to be exposed to such quantities of Tungsten by air, food, or water to produce similar effects.

-Tungsten atom number 74 is the heaviest known element that is biologically functional, with the next heaviest being iodine (Z = 53).
-It is used by some bacteria, but not by eukaryotic cells.
-In these microbes, some enzymes called oxidoreductases use Tungsten in a similar way to Molybdenum in eukaryotic cells.
+Tungsten atom number 74 is the heaviest known biologically functional element, with the next heaviest being iodine (Z = 53).
+It is used by some bacteria but not by eukaryotic cells.
+In these microbes, some oxidoreductase enzymes similarly use Tungsten to Molybdenum in eukaryotic cells.

-Tungsten can be considered as a metabolic antagonist of copper, in a role similar to Molybdenum action.
+Tungsten can be considered a metabolic antagonist of copper in a role similar to that of Molybdenum.

-In clinical practice, the use of DMPS is effective in mobilizing and excreting bismuth, mercury (organic and inorganic), copper, lead, arsenic, antimony, nickel, tin, tungsten, and gold, but does not affect aluminum or uranium excretion.
-In the majority of adult patients, mercury is the predominant metal eliminated after using DMPS.
-DMPS-mobilized metals are mainly excreted by the kidneys and to a much lesser extent by the liver (bile/stool).
-Another chelating agent for the mobilization of metals by the body, DMSA, is used in challenge tests, as well as for detoxification from lead, mercury, and other sulfhydryl reactive metals (e.g. arsenic, antimony).
+In clinical practice, DMPS effectively mobilizes and excretes bismuth, mercury (organic and inorganic), copper, lead, arsenic, antimony, nickel, tin, tungsten, and gold.
+Still, it does not affect aluminum or uranium excretion.
+In most adult patients, mercury is the predominant metal eliminated after using DMPS.
+DMPS-mobilized metals are mainly excreted by the kidneys and, to a lesser extent, by the liver (bile/stool).
+Another chelating agent for the mobilization of metals by the body, DMSA, is used in challenge tests and for detoxification from lead, mercury, and other sulfhydryl reactive metals (e.g., arsenic, antimony).
 Several studies have shown the efficacy of DMSA in increasing renal excretion of lead and mercury and in lowering the blood levels of these metals.

 How can one determine if one has been exposed to Tungsten?